TheOdinProject/curriculum/html_css/v2/main-course/intermediate_css/enhancing-design-with-css.md

 Check out the [`overflow` docs](https://developer.mozilla.org/en-US/docs/Web/CSS/overflow)

 #### Opacity
-Opacity is another easy one, that can be very useful in some circumstances.
+Opacity is another easy one that can be very useful in some circumstances.

 Check out [`opacity`](https://developer.mozilla.org/en-US/docs/Web/CSS/opacity) for a definition and some examples.